marina-go-al/gate-detection/README.md

 ## Workflow

-**1)**: Substitute the *WashingtonOBRace* example directory by your own *WashingtonOBRace* folder containing the data set (exactly the same that we were provided on Brightspace: do not change names of files or the directory)
+**1)**: Substitute the *WashingtonOBRace* example directory by your own *WashingtonOBRace* folder containing the data set: the INNER one directly containing the data set, (NOT the OUTER one that contains the README.txt and the inner directory).
+So remeber, the INNER FOLDER (exactly the same that we were provided on Brightspace: do not change names of files or the directory)

 **2)**: Run `preprocessing_images.py`